pmixer/pmixer.github.io/_posts/2014-07-01-switching-to-jekyll.markdown

 layout: post
 comments: true
 title:  "Switching Blog from Wordpress to Jekyll"
-excerpt: "I can't believe I lasted this long on Wordpress.
-I am switching permanently to Jekyll for hosting my blog, and so should you :) Details inside."
+excerpt: "Andrej can't believe he lasted this long on Wordpress.
+He is switching permanently to Jekyll for hosting his blog, and so should you :) Details inside."
 date:   2014-07-01 20:00:00
 ---
-> I forked the template from Andrej Karpathy, and this post explains why Jekyll is favorable for bloggers.
+> I forked the template from Andrej Karpathy, and this post explains why Jekyll is favorable for bloggers written by Andrej.

 Inspired by [Mark Reid's](https://twitter.com/mdreid) blog post [Switching from Jekyll to Hakyll](http://mark.reid.name/blog/switching-to-hakyll.html) I decided to abandon Wordpress and give Jekyll a try (note, I currently do not yet feel pro enough to switch to Haskell-based Hakyll).
 I can confidently say that I could not be happier about this decision.
 $$